 A final point.
 Waldorf schools often promise to prepare students for college and for productive lives in the working world.
 Far too often, however, this promise proves to be empty.
 [See, e.g., "Academics at Waldorf" and "I Went to Waldorf".]

 The primary purpose of the Waldorf educational movement is promoting Anthroposophy.
 Here's how Steiner put it when addressing Waldorf teachers.
-He told them of the need for their school to succeed.
-Note that he did not say the Waldorf school must succeed because children deserve an excellent education.
-And he didn't say Waldorf must succeed in order to prove the value of new educational techniques.
+He spoke to them of the need for their school to succeed.
+He did not say the Waldorf school must succeed because children deserve an excellent education.
+He didn't say Waldorf must succeed in order to prove the value of new educational techniques.
 He said Waldorf must succeed in order to "prove" Anthroposophical doctrine.

 "The Waldorf school must succeed; much depends on its success.
 Its success will bring a kind of proof of many things in the spiritual evolution of humankind that we must represent.